 Cosmic connection aside, this book is about the connection made by two very different boys.

-Although similar age, Mateo and Rufus are complete opposites; Mateo has lived as a hermit, hidden away in order to be safe.
-Rufus, on the hand, is introduced beating someone up and is consistently encouraging Mateo to break out of his comfort zone.
+Although similar in age, Mateo and Rufus are complete opposites; Mateo has lived as a hermit, hidden away in order to be safe.
+Rufus, on the other hand, is introduced beating someone up and is consistently encouraging Mateo to break out of his comfort zone.

-However, later on we see a complete shift.
+However, later on, we see a complete shift.

 Mateo escapes his comfort zone, finding love, laughter and joy in his final hours.
 Whereas Rufus is faced with the reality of the situation, and how scary facing death actually is.